NLESC-JCER/cpp2wasm/CONTRIBUTING.md

 The best way to send feedback is to file an issue at [https://github.com/NLESC-JCER/cpp2wasm/issues](https://github.com/NLESC-JCER/cpp2wasm/issues).

-If you are proposing a feature:
+If you are proposing a feature go [here](https://github.com/NLESC-JCER/cpp2wasm/issues/new?labels=enhancement&template=20_feature_request.md).

-- Explain in detail how it would work.
-- Keep the scope as narrow as possible, to make it easier to implement.
-- Remember that this is a volunteer-driven project, and that contributions are welcome :)

 ## Get Started!